A topic from the subject of Analytical Chemistry in Chemistry.

 Instrumentation:

-• Burner: Mixes the sample mist with fuel gas and ignites it
+• Burner: Mixes the sample mist with fuel (often acetylene) and oxidant (often air or nitrous oxide) gases and ignites it to create a flame.

-• Hollow Cathode Lamp (HCL): Emits light of a specific wavelength, corresponding to the analyte
+• Hollow Cathode Lamp (HCL): Emits light of a specific wavelength, characteristic of the analyte being measured.
+The HCL contains the element of interest as the cathode.

-• Monochromator: Selects the specific wavelength of light from the HCL
+• Monochromator: Selects the specific wavelength of light emitted by the HCL, isolating it from other wavelengths.

 Procedure:

-3. Introduce the unknown sample into the nebulizer.
+3. Aspirate the unknown sample into the nebulizer.

-4. Measure the absorbance of the sample at the specific wavelength of the analyte.
+4. Measure the absorbance of the unknown sample at the same wavelength used for the standards.

 Significance:

-• Used to determine the concentration of specific elements in various materials, such as environmental samples, food, and biological tissues.
+• Used to determine the concentration of specific elements in various materials, such as environmental samples (water, soil), food products, biological tissues, and industrial materials.

-• Accurate and sensitive, with detection limits in the parts per million (ppm) or parts per billion (ppb) range.
+• Offers high sensitivity and accuracy, with detection limits often in the parts per million (ppm) or parts per billion (ppb) range.

 Share on: